Posts

 Bite Size Milk Butter Bath, Mexican Street Corn

 Bite Size Milk Butter Bath, Mexican Street Corn, is a brilliant way to prepare corn on the cob.
-If the name itself doesn't convince you, the clever method of crafting the recipe will.
+MEXICAN STREET CORN If the name itself doesn't convince you, the clever method of crafting the recipe will.
 Milk, Butter, Mexican flavors, Sweet Corn, who can resist?
 There are plenty of ways to cook corn on the cob, but not one of them will hold a memory the way these Milk Butter Bath Mexican Street Corn will.
 The popular Mexican street corn has become a favorite around my house, especially with the grandchildren.
 I was introduced to it by four of my grandsons, who worked for a vendor at our county fair for the last several years.

 Crisp Blistered Okra Recipe